-Netflix is a movies’ amusement park.
-As soon as you walk in you are greeted with signs of the latest attractions, ranked by popularity in “your” country.
+Netflix is an amusement park of movies.
+As soon as you walk in you are greeted with signs for the latest attractions, ranked by popularity in “your” country.
 Thorough browsing is almost impossible, as within a few days films disappear into the flashy titles and pushy video previews.
-Moxie could have been destined to be swallowed in the sea of entertainment around it before I even noticed it, and this would have indeed been the case if I wasn’t told by Ana that somewhere, in that cauldron of fast food moving images, there was “a film about making zines”!
+Moxie could have been swallowed by the sea of entertainment around it if I hadn’t been told by Ana that somewhere, in that cauldron of fast food moving images, there was “a film about making zines”!

 It’s also important to note the relationship between Vivian and her single mother Lisa, who is herself a feminist and as a Generation X-er lived through the complicated politics of the 90s.